abbyandbill/abbyandbill.github.io/hotel_block.md

 3. Park Hyatt Chicago - 800 N Michigan Ave - USD/night
 Cut off date for the block rate is 2024/xxx.

+--

+Airbnb is another option.
+In terms of neighborhoods, we find River North, Gold Coast (where the 3 hotels are), Old Town, Lincoln Park, Lake View East (where we live) all to be safe and close-ish to the main tourist attractions.